rackerlabs/rackspace-how-to/content/cloud-servers/rescue-mode.md

 ### Troubleshoot your server in rescue mode

-Before you can access the files on your server you need to mount the server's file system.
+Before you can access the files on your server, you need to mount the server's file system.
 To accomplish this task, you need to look at your partitions to determine your file system's device.